How are my managers really doing?

 Ask people in their skip level 1 on 1s, "who on your team is doing great work?" or "who do you enjoy working with most?"
 And follow up by asking why and for specific examples.
 This makes it easy for you to relay the good news to the great people you want to keep.

-Remember: Giving praise has a profound impact on a company’s bottom line, and their retention [Source]:
+Remember: Giving praise has a profound impact on your company's bottom line, and your retention, as Gallup's research has found:

 "[Those answering "strongly agree to] "In the last seven days, I have received recognition or praise for doing good work” is responsible for a 10% to 20% difference in revenue and productivity.